tybenz/blog/_posts/2014-02-25-making-spam-cool-again.md

 Also don't forget to bookmark [spamthe.net](http://spamthe.net), sign up for our newsletter, follow [@spamthenet](http://spamthe.net), and join us on IRC.
-Or maybe just one of those, if you feel doing all of them would be redudant.
+Or maybe just one of those, if you feel doing all of them would be redundant.

 \* I know the site has spam in the title.
 So here's a screenshot for all you out there who are too scared to actually click on the link: